melakakini/appernetic-hugo-project/content/home.md

 So if I used **bold** Oh that's cool.
 Appernetic allows me to edit with their editor menu *without memorising* the codes and i can even [hearing aid links][1] and now am impressed, How about

 > Blockquotes and how this would affect the formattting?
+This is sad.
+Have still nothing to show for all the time on the internet.
+SO how?

     enter the codes here.
 So what's the markdown? this is for coding when i put in 4 spaces